ANL-CEEESA/MIPLearn/README.md

 License
 -------

 Released under the modified BSD license.
-See `COPYING.md` for more details.
+See `LICENSE` for more details.